Thomas-Frew/Weather-Aggregation-Server/README.md

 A lot of effort has been put into producing tests with significant coverage.
 Each file in `/src/weatheraggregation/test` contains a test suite associated with one class in the system.

-Run the tests by running the TestRunner class in IntelliJ, running each individual test class in IntelliJ, or by compiling with Maven using:
+Run the tests by running the TestRunner class in IntelliJ, running each individual test class in IntelliJ.

+You can try by compiling with Maven using:
 ```
 mvn test
 ```
+But this isn't confirmed to work.

 > Note: Some integration tests take a while (up to 45 seconds) to execute.
 Don't worry!
 > Testing the system's "natural" behaviour takes some time.